vrusinov/gmsite/posts/2021/odyssey-x86-single-board-computer.md

 # Software

-The board behaves just like a normal X86 computer, the only noticable difference is that it has UEFI-only BIOS, so it is not possible to boot in legacy mode.
+The board behaves just like a normal X86 computer, the only noticeable difference is that it has UEFI-only BIOS, so it is not possible to boot in legacy mode.

 I was able to easily boot from USB and install CentOS 8 to the eMMC.